Set up a Connection in Basic Mode for Zendesk

 6. Confirm if you have admin access to the destination instance.

-Further steps will be different if you have or don't have admin access to the destination instance.
+Further steps are different if you have or don't have admin access to the destination instance.

 • Select Yes, I have admin access if you have admin access to the destination instance.
-You will be redirected to the destination instance to establish a connection.
+You are redirected to the destination instance to establish a connection.

 Steps for: Yes, I have Admin Access